Tjay De Barr: Club career

 On 24 January 2024, De Barr returned to Gibraltarian club Lincoln Red Imps, subject to paperwork being completed.
+After two and a half seasons back with the Imps which saw the club have an historic UEFA Conference League campaign, he signed for Serbian side OFK Beograd in June 2026, for an undisclosed fee.

 International career

 De Barr has represented Gibraltar internationally at youth groups from under-16 through to under-21 level.
 He made his senior debut on 25 March 2018, coming on as a late substitute against Latvia and winning the free kick that Liam Walker converted to give Gibraltar a famous 1–0 win.
 De Barr subsequently became a regular in the side during their UEFA Nations League campaign, scoring his first international goal on 16 November to break the deadlock against Armenia making him the youngest scorer in the tournament's history at 18 years & 248 days until September 2024, when James Scanlon broke the record.
 After scoring a penalty against Latvia on 1 September 2021, he became the joint-record scorer for Gibraltar alongside Lee Casciaro.